KamandPrompt/sysadmin-test/Problemset/Docker.md

 In your git repository whose link you will be submitting, make 2 files:

 1. `Docker.md`: Here you need to write the report as to how you did this, what all resources you took help from, and what you learnt.
+You also need to give a link to your image on `docker store`/`docker hub`.
 2. `Dockerimage`: This file should have the name of the image which you set, i.e. `IMAGE_NAME`.
 For instance, if the name of your image is `sahilarora535/testimage`, this should be the only content in this file.

 Remember, do not worry if you are unable to complete it, just document whatever you were able to do. :)